EslamHosam/EslamHosam/README.md

 ## Hi there 👋
 - 🔭 I’m currently working on Deep Learning project for Trust Systems company
-- 🌱 I’m currently learning data science and deep learning
+- 🌱 I’m currently learning Data science and deep learning
 <!--
 **EslamHosam/EslamHosam** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.